salilp42/GENAI/README.md

 # Enhanced MediAgents

-A practical framework that helps doctors and healthcare providers make better decisions by combining multiple AI agents that work together.
+A conceptual framework that helps doctors and healthcare providers make better decisions by combining multiple AI agents that work together.
 Each agent specializes in different aspects of medical decision-making, from analyzing symptoms to checking medical research and ensuring ethical compliance.

 ## What Does It Do?